 Molecular clinical research, mainly in cancer

 MOMA is accredited by DANAK/ILAC by the international laboratory standard DS/EN ISO 15189:2013 for medical examination - genetics since 2012.

 MOMA collaborates with leading laboratories worldwide, especially in clinical translational studies.

-Substantial research fundings are received from The Danish Cancer Society, The Innovation Fund Denmark , The Lundbeck Foundation, The Independent Research Fund Danmark, Novo Nordisk Foundation and many other funds.
+We receive substantial research fundings from eg The Danish Cancer Society, The Innovation Fund Denmark , The Lundbeck Foundation, The Independent Research Fund Danmark, Novo Nordisk Foundation and many other funds.